Letters to Numbers Logo

 A0Z25 vs A1Z26: Key Differences

-Zero-based indexing is the standard in computer science for several important reasons:
+Zero-based indexing is the standard in computer science for three concrete reasons:

-• Array Access: The first element of an array is always at index 0 in Python, JavaScript, C, and Java
+• Array access: The first element of an array is at index 0 in Python, JavaScript, C, and Java. alphabet[0] gives you A, not alphabet[1].

 Practical Examples